1. What is Katrin’s Karepackage?

 Newfoundland: In Newfoundland, the only place to get radiation cancer treatment is in St. John’s.
 However, in order to receive funding from the Newfoundland government, patients must pay for the first 1,500km of travel in a 12-month period.
 Once eligible, the province reimburses a fraction of travel costs (20 cents per kilometre).
 As such, treatment is inaccessible for many low-income patients and patients living in rural communities outside of St. John’s.

 Nova Scotia: In Nova Scotia, many cancer patients from across the province must regularly travel into Halifax for cancer-related appointments.
-Currently, Nova Scotians must make a gross family income of less than $25,500, close to the poverty line for a family of two.
+Currently, in order to obtain funding from the MSI BTO Program, Nova Scotians must make a gross family income of less than $25,500.00.
+This is close to the poverty line for a family of two.
 Similar to Newfoundland, this makes treatment inaccessible for individuals living outside of Halifax.

 3. Why is this initiative called Katrin’s Karepackage?